Brittany Ashworth

+Brittany Francine Ashworth is an English actress.
+She began her career in the film Mrs Ratcliffe's Revolution and the ITV drama Mobile (both 2007).
+She has since starred in the films The Crucifixion and Hostile (both 2017), as well as The Ledge (2022).
+She also had a recurring role in the BBC and HBO series Industry (2022).

+Early life and education

+Ashworth is from Lancashire.
+She took classes at David Johnson's Oldham Theatre Workshop.
+She studied English Literature at the University of Oxford.

 Career

-Ashworth starred in Mrs Ratcliffe's Revolution and Mobile before studying English Literature at the University of Oxford.

-After graduating, Ashworth played Sister Vaduva in the 2017 film The Crucifixion opposite Sophie Cookson, before playing the lead role of Juliet in the apocalyptic thriller film Hostile.
+Ashworth starred in Mrs Ratcliffe's Revolution and Mobile prior to university.
+Later, Ashworth played Sister Vaduva in the 2017 film The Crucifixion opposite Sophie Cookson, before playing the lead role of Juliet in the apocalyptic thriller film Hostile.
 She played Fran Adams in the 2018 British comedy film, Accident Man, and was cast in Guy Ritchie's 2019 film The Gentlemen.
 In 2022, Ashworth starred as mountain climber Kelly, in the direct-to-video film thriller The Ledge.